 The incidence of walking relative to other modes of transport is documented in travel surveys in various countries.
-For a number of countries, Figure 2 (left-hand side) shows that the proportion of trips on foot varies between 8% and 27%.
-The distance travelled on foot also varies (Figure 2, right-hand side) between 0.8 and 2 kilometres a day.
+These surveys do not always comprise all types of walking, so the distance walked is mostly underestimated.
+For a number of countries, the proportion of trips on foot varies between 8% and 27% (OECD, 2012).

+The distance travelled on foot also varies between 36 and 777 kilometres per year (Table 1).

-Figure 2 Proportion and average length of a walking trip in various OECD countries (OECD, 2010)
+Table 1.
+Average length of a walking trip in various OECD countries(Source: ITF, 2018)

-These differences in share and distance travelled reflect the way people travel in the countries mentioned in Figure 2: in some countries, car use is high, in others bicycle use is high.
+These differences in distance travelled reflect the way people travel in the countries mentioned in Table 1: in some countries, car use is high, in others bicycle use is high.
 This in turn reflects traditions, distances between origins and destinations, road networks, and the availability of public transport.